Overview

 Planning also include delivery of investment advice as defined by the Investment Advisers

-clients, and the tools utilized by Wealth Advisors, as explained in more detail in Item 4 –
+clients, and the tools utilized by wealth advisors, as explained in more detail in Item 4 – Tools

-Tools for Financial Planning; Tailoring Financial Planning below.
-Not all clients will receive
+for Financial Planning; Tailoring Financial Planning below.
+Not all clients will receive Financial

-Financial Planning and Financial-Wealth Planning generally focuses on planning related to
+Holistic Financial and Wealth Planning generally focuses on planning related to

-service, Financial Planning is provided to the client either through meetings or digitally
+such Financial Planning is provided to the client either through meetings or digitally whereby

-whereby the Wealth Advisor and the client will work together to develop a written or
+the wealth advisor and the client will work together to develop a written or verbal financial

-verbal financial plan and, with client cooperation, will endeavor to review risk profiles and
+plan and, with client cooperation, will endeavor to review risk profiles and objectives with

-objectives with clients no less than annually and update the financial plan to account for
+clients no less than annually and update the financial plan to account for changes in the

-changes in the client’s situation.
-Stavis Wealth clients are not required to implement their
+client’s situation.
+Stavis Wealth clients are not required to implement their financial plans

-financial plans through products and services offered by Stavis Wealth or its affiliates (each
+through products and services offered by Stavis Wealth or its affiliates (each in their

 ~ 6 ~